 One of the joys of traveling is getting to eat foods from all over the world.
 In my view, tasting local dishes, is one of the best ways to learn about a country and its people.
 And enjoying them with a local fosters a connection that automatically brings you closer.
 That was certainly the case when I traveled to West Africa and tried the top Ghanaian foods to eat in Ghana.

 Ghanaian cuisine is built around starchy staples like fufu, kokonte, banku, and emotuo.
-They’re always served with a soup or stew along with a protein.
+They’re always served with a light soup or stew along with a protein.
 Common proteins include goat, beef, chicken, pork, lamb, snails, and fish.
-A number of ingredients are commonly used, including rice, tomatoes, plantains, peppers, black-eyed peas, onions, ginger, and palm oil.
+A number of ingredients are commonly used, including plain rice, tomatoes, plantains, peppers, black-eyed peas, onions, ginger, vegetable oil and palm oil.

 Other popular dishes include the rice-and-bean based waakye; beef, pork, and goat kebabs; and bush meat.
 Bush meat consists of less common animal protein, including antelope and the large rodents called grasscutters.
 They tend to be favorites among the locals, though they tend to make tourists a bit squeamish.
 But true travel is all about getting out of your comfort zone and trying new things.
 I recommend doing just that—who knows, you may enjoy them like I did!